-- To understand the mathematical foundations needed for performance evaluation of computer systems - To understand the metrics used for performance evaluation - To understand the analytical modeling of computer systems - To enable the students to develop new queuing analysis for both simple and complex systems - To appreciate the use of smart scheduling and introduce the students to analytical techniques for evaluating scheduling policies
+- Understand the mathematical foundations needed for performance evaluation of computer systems. - Learn the metrics used for performance evaluation. - Illustrate the analytical modeling of computer systems. - Enable the students to develop new queuing analysis for both simple and complex systems. - Appreciate the use of smart scheduling and introduce the students to analytical techniques for evaluating scheduling policies.

-Upon completion of this course, the students should be able to:
+Upon completion of this course, the students should be able to

-- Identify the need for performance evaluation and the metrics used for it - Distinguish between open and closed queuing networks - Apply Little'e law and other operational laws to open and closed systems - Use discrete-time and continuous-time Markov chains to model real world systems - Develop analytical techniques for evaluating scheduling policies - Make use of evaluation process in computer system.
+- Identify the need for performance evaluation and the metrics used for it. - Compare and contrast between Markov chains and simple queues works. - Apply Little'e law and other operational laws to open and closed systems. - Implement M/G/1 Queue and the Inspection Paradox to model real world systems. - Develop analytical techniques for evaluating scheduling policies.